Welcome to myhrtoolkit’s HR software for SMEs!

 You are able to view your previous appraisal history by clicking on this icon.

-Appraisals are examined in greater depth here.
+Appraisals are examined in greater depth in the Users's guide to Appraisals.

 You, or your manager, are able to add a record of the training you have undertaken.
 Add the dates, and the record, and any other information you wish to, and hit submit!